metabase/metabase/docs/users-guide/03-basic-exploration.md

 ![Heading actions](images/drill-through/heading-actions.png)

 One of our personal favorite ways to explore is with the **Distribution** option.
-This will show you how many rows there are in a given table, grouped by column you clicked on.
+This will show you how many rows there are in a given table, grouped by the column you clicked on.
 So if you have a Users table, if you click on an Age column and select Distribution, you'll see a bar chart with the count of users you have in each age bracket.

 ---